 Register for a UK EORI (Economic Operator Registration Identification) number

-You’ll need an EORI number that starts with GB to move goods in or out of the UK if there’s no Brexit deal.
+You’ll need an EORI number that starts with GB to move goods in or out of the UK, depending on the outcome of trade negotiations.

 If you want to trade with an EU country you’ll also need an EU EORI number.
 It will start with the country code of the EU country you got it from.
 You should get one from the customs authorities in the EU country you’ll trade with first.

-HMRC has now begun automatically issuing businesses identification numbers for its customs system to allow them to continuing trading with the EU in the wake of Brexit.
+HMRC has now begun automatically issuing businesses identification numbers for its customs system to allow them to continuing trading with the EU.
 Find out more online at www.gov.uk/eori.

 Find out how you’ll claim VAT refunds

-You may not be able to use HMRC’s VAT online services to claim a VAT refund from an EU member state depending on the outcome of Brexit.
+You may not be able to use HMRC’s VAT online services to claim a VAT refund from an EU member state depending on the outcome of trade negotiations.
 You’ll still be able to view your previous claims.